View the architectural renderings on flickr:

 - Operations: Transfer of the building to Island Health to run (6 - 12 months - ongoing)

-- January 2013 – Island Health confirmed its commitment to replace Cowichan District Hospital (CDH).
+- 2013 – Island Health confirmed its commitment to replace Cowichan District Hospital (CDH)

-- Summer 2018 - The concept plan to replace CDH approved by provincial government.
+- 2018 – Concept plan to replace CDH approved by Provincial government

-- Summer 2020 - the business plan to replace CDH approved by provincial government.
+- 2020 – Business plan to replace CDH approved by Provincial government

 Building a community of care for a community that cares

-The new Cowichan District Hospital will be a reflection of the province’s vision for a new model of health-care in B.C. that puts patients, families and communities at the centre of care decisions.
+The new Cowichan District Hospital reflects the Province’s vision for public health-care that puts patients, families and communities at the centre of care decisions.
 This model integrates services across the continuum of care, and shifts non-acute care out of hospitals, bringing services closer to people in their communities.

 The hospital will offer an integrated care model by blending Island Health’s hospital-based services with the myriad of primary care and community-based health services and support programs, both on the new site and in the broader community, in partnership with other service providers working in the region.